Supreme x Sorel Caribou Boot

 About the original

 The Sorel Caribou is a waterproof winter boot introduced in 1972, built on a vulcanized rubber outsole and lower shell bonded to a full-grain waterproof leather upper with seam-sealed construction and a woven nylon shaft.
 Each boot includes a removable 9mm ThermoPlus felt inner boot rated to -40 degrees Fahrenheit.
 Sorel was introduced in 1962 by Kaufman Rubber Company of Kitchener, Ontario, a Canadian rubber-goods maker in business since 1907; the brand was acquired by Columbia Sportswear in September 2000 after Kaufman entered receivership.
-The Caribou has remained in continuous production for over fifty years as the defining Canadian cold-weather work boot.
+The Caribou has been in continuous production for over fifty years.
 The FW24 Supreme collab adds a stamped-metal box logo to the tongue and co-branded laces.

 About Sorel